Oshawa Real Estate Stats

 There’s over a hundred playgrounds in Oshawa, along with nine splash pads, eight ice rinks, and three skateboard parks for the opportunity to have fun at any age.
 Indoor and outdoor swimming pools, fitness centres, community centres, sports facilities, sandy beaches, and conservation areas are all just a few compelling reasons to call Oshawa home.

-Ontario is a sports loving province and Oshawa certainly has several sports teams to support year-round, like the Oshawa Generals in the Ontario Hockey League and the Oshawa Power of the National Basketball League of Canada.
+Ontario is a sports loving province and Oshawa certainly has several sports teams to support year-round, like the Oshawa Generals in the Ontario Hockey League.

 The spirited downtown of Oshawa offers substantial options for discovering the arts, culture, and entertainment of Oshawa.
 Not only are there galleries and museums like Art @ The ARC and the Canadian Automotive Museum, but there’s also a public art initiative to promote public works around the city.